-Existing patients who have clinic follow-up visits with their provider may be eligible for a video visit depending on where they live.
+Each patient's provider team will determine if the visit is clinically appropriate to be performed virtually.
+It also depends on where the patient is located.
 Every state has different laws regarding video visits.
 It’s important to talk to your care team to learn what may be available and best for you.

 Video visits allow you to interact with your provider through live video and audio on your own device.
 You will be able to talk to your provider, similar to an office visit, by using your smartphone, tablet or computer to connect through MyChart.
 You will need an active MyChart account.
 If you need help setting that up, contact askMDAnderson at 1-877-564-1202.